coldfix/arch-setup/README.md

 ## Usage

-*NOTE: Under no circumstances should you execute the files!*
+**NOTE: This is NOT meant for unattended execution!**

-This is meant as an inspiration/guide how to perform an crypt-setup.
+This is meant as an inspiration/guidance how to perform an crypt-setup.
 It is by no means complete and will not work without user intervention.

-File overview
+File overview:

 * `host`: basic setup from the installation medium
 * `client`: basic setup from within the chroot environment of the new system